edge-cloud/www.edge-cloud.net/_posts/2019-09-10-troubleshooting-bgp-session-hosted-vif.md

 While it was possible to ping the AWS Direct Connect peer interface from the customer peer interface the BGP remained in the *Idle* state.
 Local and remote ASNs matched up and IP addresses also matched up.

-Turning on *"debug ip bgp"* gave the following insight, which solely shoed that the BGP peer connection was timing out.
+Turning on *"debug ip bgp"* gave the following insight, which solely showed that the BGP peer connection was timing out.

 ```
 10.1.103.34 active went from Idle to Active